PaddlePaddle/PaddleX/docs/module_usage/tutorials/ocr_modules/text_detection_en.md

 * During model training, PaddleX automatically saves model weight files, with the default path being `output`.
 To specify a different save path, use the `-o Global.output` field in the configuration file.
 * PaddleX abstracts away the concepts of dynamic graph weights and static graph weights from you.
 During model training, both dynamic and static graph weights are produced, and static graph weights are used by default for model inference.
-* When training other models, specify the corresponding configuration file.
-The correspondence between models and configuration files can be found in the [PaddleX Model List (CPU/GPU)](../../../support_list/models_list_en.md)
 </details>

 ### **4.4 Model Inference and Model Integration**